-- Making demands to authorize referrals to specialists such as orthopedic surgeons, neurologists, neurosurgeons, physiatrists, physical therapists, chiropractors or other medical professionals
+Making demands to authorize referrals to specialists such as orthopaedic surgeons, neurologists, neurosurgeons, physiatrists, physical therapists, chiropractors or other medical professionals

 There are procedures within the Illinois Workers' Compensation Act by which Strong Law Offices can petition the Illinois Workers' Compensation Commission for an order of prospective medical care or treatment that is being requested by the injured worker.

 What Can You Do?
 Get Strong.
 Contact Us.